 Site Backup Pro is a paid add-on.
 It creates regular and automated backups of your site.
 But, it's a premium feature you have to invest in.

 ‘Unlimited' really means ‘limited'

-The Plus, Prime, and Business Pro plans boast of their unlimited number of websites, and “unmetered” storage, email accounts, email storage, and subdomains given to clients.
+The Plus, Choice Plus, and Business Pro plan boast of their unlimited number of websites, and “unmetered” storage, email accounts, and subdomains given to clients.